8 Romantic Things to do in Amsterdam when it rains!

 Begin with the Canal Museum House.
 It was originally built in 1655 and has survived many years of change to stand skinny and proud on Herengracht.
 The ground floor of this grand house contains gorgeous paintings and artwork.
 As you travel through the 7 rooms of this canal house, multimedia presentations will guide you on the rich history of these gorgeous houses.

 If Downton Abbey had to be remade in Dutch, Willey-Holthuysen Museum is where it would happen.
 This French-inspired canal house is a trip back in time to the period of Dukes and Duchesses.
-Complete with ballrooms and parlors, this canal house has a stunning garden which alone is worth a visit.
+Complete with ballrooms and parlours, this canal house has a stunning garden which alone is worth a visit.
 Don’t be fooled by the skinny exterior of this canal house, which was intentionally constructed to look thinner to avoid taxes.
 Once inside the gates, the house is nothing short of a castle complete with stunning cutlery with the family name engraved on them.

-My personal favorite however, is the Museum Van Loon.
+My personal favourite however, is the Museum Van Loon.
 The Van Loom family brought this house in 1844 and it has been in the family ever since.
 The most romantic spot in this house is the coach house which is the only one in Amsterdam to be restored to its original glory.
 The garden of this coach house actually has real coaches and if you are lucky enough you can sometimes spot a horse or two.

 Things to remember: The canal house museums are not as crowded as the main museums.
 You can get the tickets on the same day or also visit them on your Holland Sightseeing Pass.